cristinae/teaching/we4nlp19/README.md

-# Word Embeddings for NLP and IR
+# Embeddings for NLP and IR
 ## General Info
 ```
 Where: Building C7.2, U15
-When: T??
+When: Wednesdays 8:30-10:00
 Who: Cristina España i Bonet
 What:
 ```